caporaso-lab/q2-books/q2-shotgun/q2-shotgun/04-MAG-analysis.md

 ```
 The previous step generated a couple artifacts:

-`mags.qza`: these are our actual MAGS, per sample
+- `mags.qza`: these are our actual MAGS, per sample.
-`contig-map.qza`: this is a mapping between MAG IDs and IDs of contigs which belong to a given MAG
+- `contig-map.qza`: this is a mapping between MAG IDs and IDs of contigs which belong to a given MAG.
-`unbinned-contigs.qza`: these are all the contigs that could not be assign to any particular MAG
+- `unbinned-contigs.qza`: these are all the contigs that could not be assign to any particular MAG.
 From now on, we will focus on the mags.qza.

 ## MAGs dereplication (optional)
-Dereplication involves removing duplicate or nearly identical MAGs to reduce redundancy and improve downstream analyses.To dereplicate our MAGs, we will:
+Dereplication involves removing duplicate or nearly identical MAGs to reduce redundancy and improve downstream analyses.
+To dereplicate our MAGs, we will:

-1. compute hash sketches of every genome using sourmash - you can think of those sketches as tiny representations of our genomes (sourmash compresses a lot of information into much smaller space).
+1. compute hash sketches of every genome using [sourmash](https://sourmash.readthedocs.io/en/latest/) - you can think of those sketches as tiny representations of our genomes (sourmash compresses a lot of information into much smaller space).
 2. compare all of those sketches (genomes) to one another to generate a matrix of pairwise distances between our MAGs
 3. dereplicate the genomes using the distance matrix and a fixed similarity threshold: the last action will simply choose the longest genome from all of the genomes belonging to the same cluster, given a similarity threshold.